 - The President in consent with the Executive Committee shall appoint the General Counsel of AAPI and decide the compensation for the Counsel therein.
 The President may appoint other professional advisors for the organization as he or she sees fit.

-- The President shall designate all official delegates and representatives to other organizations; and shall appoint members to such special and ad hoc committees as may be necessary to further the AAPI’s objectives.
+- The President shall designate all official delegates and representatives to other organizations; and shall appoint members to such special and ad hoc committees as may be necessary to further AAPI’s objectives.
 These committees shall submit their report to the President within 2 weeks upon their appointment and there after the President shall present the report to the Executive Committee within 7 days.
 If in the event the report is approved by the Executive Committee, it shall be presented to the next Governing Body.

-- The President may discontinue any such committee when its purpose has been served or its purpose is no longer desirable or attainable, in consultation with the Executive Committee.
+- The President may discontinue any such special or adhoc committees when its purpose has been served or its purpose is no longer desirable or attainable, in consultation with the Executive Committee.

 - The President and members of the Executive Committee will be jointly responsible to the Governing Body.
 In the event of any disagreements in the execution of the policies of the AAPI, the President shall make the final decision, which shall be binding on all parties concerned.
 The President, however, shall be required to validate his or her decision either before or as soon as possible after the event, but more than two weeks by majority vote of the Executive Committee.
 If the President fails to accomplish such validation, the majority decision of the Executive Committee shall prevail.
 Prior approval by the Executive Committee is mandatory for any decision involving financial transactions on behalf of the AAPI which may result in significant financial consequences for the AAPI in the amount exceeding $ 10,000.

 Section 6.2 – President Elect